ConnectivityFoundry/AwaLWM2M/doc/example_app.md

     Temperature[/1000/0/104]: 10
 ```

+So far our object definitions have remained local to the client.
+The next section compliments our client application by extending our object definitions to the server.

-## Writing your own server application using the AWA API
+## Creating a server application using the AWA API

-Now that we have the client side application, we must write a server side application to
-be able to make use of our new object.
+Let's create a server side application that makes use of our new object.

 ![](server-tutorial.png)

-The code below simply registers the definition of our object with the LWM2M server daemon
-providing it the ability to communicate with any LWM2M clients that support the same object.
+The following code registers our object definition with the LWM2M server daemon, allowing it to communicate with any LWM2M clients that support the same object.

-Copy the following code to tutorial/server-tutorial.c:
+Create the file tutorial/*server-tutorial.c* which contains the following code:

 ```c
 #include <stdlib.h>